mami-project/draft-kt-plus-protocol/draft-kt-plus-protocol.md

 ~~~~~~~~~~~~~
 {: #fig-header-basic title="PLUS header with basic exposure"}

-[EDITOR'S NOTE: prosify the following]
+The fields are defined as follows:

-The PLUS header appears on each packet.
-It has the following fields:
+[EDITOR'S NOTE todo, prosify]

 - magic: "compatible" with QUIC version number, must have non-reflectable property identified in SPUD.
-- CID: refer to Connection ID design team output for DTLS/QUIC
+- CAT: note we use this both to identify connections (for fast NAT rebinding) as well as an assocation token.
+Refer to Connection ID design team output for DTLS/QUIC.
 - PSN: initial chosen randomly, increments by one for each packet sent, including control-only packets and retransmissions.
 - PSE: highest PSN seen when packet sent, for RTT and state establishment
 - flag S: bidirectional stop, see {{bidirectional-stop-signaling}}